Lefkada: Post-Venetian period until the union with Greece

 Following the end of the Republic of Venice in 1797, Lefkada, like the other Venetian Ionian Islands, was occupied by the French, who held it until a Russo-Turkish expedition under Fyodor Ushakov captured it in 1799.
 In 1800, the Septinsular Republic was established, a Russian protectorate under de jure Ottoman suzerainty.
 The Russian Empire employed troops recruited from fugitive klephts and armatoloi in the Ionian Islands, particularly of Lefkada.
 Among these were captains Anastasios Tselios and Apostolos Levendakis; in 1802, Levendakis offered to raise a company of 60 fighters on Lefkada to support the Russians.
 Ali Pasha of Ioannina, who coveted possession of the Ionian Islands, besieged Lefkada in 1807.
 For this purpose he erected two forts on the mainland shore, the Tekke Castle and the St. George's Castle, but his attacks on the Castle of Santa Maura were successfully repulsed by the local Russian and Greek forces of the Septinsular Republic.
 French rule was restored in 1807 after the Treaty of Tilsit, but in 1810, the British captured the island.
 In 1815, the United Kingdom set up the United States of the Ionian Islands as a protectorate, including Lefkada.

 Much of the town, including the Ottoman aqueduct, was destroyed in an earthquake in 1825.
 After this, the town was rebuilt in wood to prevent similar damage.
 In 1864 the islands were ceded to Greece.
 The island then numbered about 24,000 inhabitants.

 Lafcadio Hearn Historical Center

 The first museum in Europe for Lafcadio Hearn, who was born on the island and is named after it, was inaugurated in Lefkada on July 4, 2014, as Lafcadio Hearn Historical Center.
+It is located within the Cultural Center of Lefkada, in the same building as the Archaeological Museum.
 It contains early editions, rare books and Japanese collectibles.
-The visitors, through photos, texts and exhibits, can wander in the significant events of Lafcadio Hearn's life, and also in the civilizations of Europe, America and Japan of late 19th and early 20th centuries, through the open mind of his lectures, writings, and tales.
+The visitors, through photos, texts and exhibits, can wander among the significant events of Lafcadio Hearn's life, and also in the civilizations of Europe, America and Japan of late 19th and early 20th centuries, through the open mind of his lectures, writings, and tales.
 The municipalities of Kumamoto, Matsue, Shinjuku, Yaizu, as well as Toyama University, the Koizumi family, and other people from Japan and Greece contributed to the establishment of the Lafcadio Hearn Historical Center.